dyninst/dyninst/docs/patchAPI/overview.rst

 PatchAPI
 ########

 PatchAPI is a library for binary code patching.
-It provides a thin layer on top of ParseAPI’s Control Flow Graph (:ref:`CFG <sec:CFG.h>`) layer, which associates some useful information for the ease of binary code patching, for example, a shared library’s load address.
+It provides a thin layer on top of ParseAPI's Control Flow Graph (:ref:`CFG <sec:CFG.h>`) layer, which associates some useful information for the ease of binary code patching, for example, a shared library's load address.
 PatchAPI can instrument (insert code into) and modify a binary executable or library by annotating this CFG with :cpp:class:`snippets <Snippet>`.
 It is designed to be flexible and extensible by using :ref:`plugins <sec:parseapi-plugin-interface>`